About the "Landing pages" page

 In addition, there are three metrics that can help you identify which of your landing pages could provide a better experience on mobile devices:

 "Mobile speed score" makes it easier to diagnose which pages provide a less-than-ideal user experience on mobile devices.
+This metric is currently available for Search.
 This 1-10 score (10 being the fastest) is based on real-world user experience data and it takes into account a number of factors, including the relationship between page speed and potential conversion rate.
 This data is available as early as May 15, 2018.

 Please note that we require a minimum amount of data to produce the speed score.
 Therefore, some lesser visited pages may not have a score.
 That said, if you don't see a speed score for a given URL, try increasing your report's date range.